noelex/rclnet/README.md

 }
 ```

-As shown in the above example, besides of `SynchronizationContext`, you can also use `RclContext.Yield`, `RclContext.YieldBackground` and `ConfigureAwait(false)` perform fine-grained control
+As shown in the above example, besides of `SynchronizationContext`, you can also use `RclContext.Yield`, `RclContext.YieldBackground` and `ConfigureAwait(false)` to perform fine-grained control
 over the asynchronous exection flow.

 ### Additional Notes about `IRclWaitObject.WaitOneAsync`